(of a rise or fall in an amount) Very large or rapid

 Erect or standing, or rising, up

-To soak or wet thoroughly in liquid
+To soak or immerse thoroughly in liquid

-“Cover the mixture, steep for two hours, then strain it through muslin cloth into a suitable watering can or pump-spray bottle.”
+“Cover the mixture, steep for two hours, then strain it through a muslin cloth into a suitable watering can or pump-spray bottle.”

 To physically assimilate or take, especially a liquid

-Face or brink of a rock, mountain
+Face or brink of a rock or mountain

 A mixture of charcoal, clay, etc.